wmhilton-stoplight/platform-docs/2.-workspaces/d.inviting-your-team.md

 To change the default role or remove the domain, select the arrow to the right of the domain.

-### Approve Join Requests
+## Approve Join Requests

-If users register for your workspace with an email address that does not match your domain, they are not added.
-You can manually approve join requests for these users from the **Members Settings** page.
+You must approve join requests when users want to join your workspace.
+If you allow access by email domain, you must approve join requests for users who register for your workspace with an email address that does not match your domain.

+Workspace owners and administrators are notified by email when users try to join their workspace.
+Click the link in the email to approve requests.
+You can also manually approve join requests from the **Members Settings** page.

 1. From the workspace home page, select **Members**.
 2. Select members with a role of "pending."